Granite State Builder Magazine, Winter 2019

 That’s Shawn McCadden’s department.
-McCadden is owner of Remodel My Business, Inc., and a nationally known speaker and business trainer with more than 40 years of experience in the remodeling and new home construction industries.
+McCadden is the owner of Remodel My Business, Inc., and a nationally known speaker and business trainer with more than 40 years of experience in the remodeling and new home construction industries.

-This past October, McCaddern led a discussion entitled “Estimating, Pricing and Producing Successful Construction Projects” for two dozen contractors from throughout the Granite State at the New Hampshire Home Builders Associa tion’s Concord offices.
+This past October, McCaddern led a discussion entitled “Estimating, Pricing and Producing Successful Construction Projects” for two dozen contractors from throughout the Granite State at the New Hampshire Home Builders Association’s Concord offices.
 The general consensus of the group, during their introductions, was that they were looking for ways to get a better handle on their companies’ finances, and especially the tricky art of estimating jobs.

 “Business success starts with financial planning, and then with sales and estimating processes,” McCadden says.

-During a comprehensive seven hour presentation, McCadden employed a mix of good-natured Mark Twain-style common sense and sharp business savvy to help contractors maximize their bottom line.
-That’s vital, since recent federal statistics indicate that half of private contracting companies fail within the first five years, and at the 10-year mark, 90 percent have either folded or are doing business under a different name.
+During a comprehensive seven-hour presentation, McCadden employed a mix of good-natured Mark Twain-style common sense and sharp business savvy to help contractors maximize their bottom line.
+That’s vital since recent federal statistics indicate that half of private contracting companies fail within the first five years, and at the 10-year mark, 90 percent have either folded or are doing business under a different name.

 “Businesses seldom fail because they’re not profitable,” he says.
 “It’s mainly because they run out of cash.”

 First and foremost, McCadden warned attendees not to mistake having a particular skill set with having business acumen.
-In other words, an accomplished roofer, finish carpenter, plumber or general contractor may have mastered their trade and can do the work, but that’s not the same as running a business.
+In other words, an accomplished roofer, finish carpenter, plumber, or general contractor may have mastered their trade and can do the work, but that’s not the same as running a business.

-Businesses have numerous factors that the owner needs to comprehend and consider — such as goals, standards, management style and employees — in order to create a flourishing work environment and a prosperous company.
+Businesses have numerous factors that the owner needs to comprehend and consider — such as goals, standards, management style, and employees — in order to create a flourishing work environment and a prosperous company.

 “Think of a business as a system, and all these other things as gears that have to come together,” says McCadden.
 “You’re trying to figure out how everything fits together.”